LinuxSecurity.com

 Squid is a full-featured Web proxy cache.

-an FQDN lookup.
-The Common Vulnerabilities and Exposures project
+crafted DNS response to an FQDN lookup.
+The Common Vulnerabilities and

-(cve.mitre.org) has assigned the name CAN-2005-0446 to this issue.
+Exposures project (cve.mitre.org) has assigned the name CAN-2005-0446 to

-Users of squid should upgrade to this updated package, which contains a
+Users of Squid should upgrade to this updated package, which contains a

 backported patch, and is not vulnerable to this issue.